Sum of Measures 1—5 (Total Package)

 |01B - Support policies for short-term lending info_outline||BRL288,800,000,000||USD59,141,326,324||

-(i) March 16, the reserve requirement on time deposits was reduced from 31% to 25% and restrictions on applying reserve requirements to the Liquidity Coverage Ratio were relaxed; BCB estimates the effect will be to increase lending by BRL 135 billion; (ii) March 26, the reserve requirement on time deposits was reduced further from 25% to 17%; BCB estimates the effect will be to increase lending by BRL 68 billion; (iii) March 26, the upper limit of the repurchase of Financial Letters of their own issuance for bank from Segment S1 was raised from 5% to 50%; BCB estimates an increase in liquidity of BRL 30 billion; (iv) No amount/estimate: June 23, BCB reduced the Risk-Weighting Factor (FPR) from 50% to 35% for Time Deposits with Special Guarantees (DPGE) exposures when the depositor is an institution associated with the Credit Guarantee Fund (FGC); (v) June 23, BCB now allows credit operations for financing working capital for companies with annual sales of up to BRL50 million contracted from June 29 to December 31, 2020 to be deducted from compulsory reserve requirements on saving deposits for a period of 3 years; the measure has maximum estimated potential increase to lending potential of BRL55.8 billion.
+(i) 20 February 2020, the reserve requirement on time deposits was reduced from 31% to 25% and restrictions on applying reserve requirements to the Liquidity Coverage Ratio were relaxed; BCB estimates the effect will be to increase lending by BRL 135 billion; (ii) 26 March 2020, the reserve requirement on time deposits was reduced further from 25% to 17%; BCB estimates the effect will be to increase lending by BRL 68 billion; (iii) 26 March 2020, the upper limit of the repurchase of Financial Letters of their own issuance for bank from Segment S1 was raised from 5% to 50%; BCB estimates an increase in liquidity of BRL 30 billion; (iv) No amount/estimate: 23 June 2020, BCB reduced the Risk-Weighting Factor (FPR) from 50% to 35% for Time Deposits with Special Guarantees (DPGE) exposures when the depositor is an institution associated with the Credit Guarantee Fund (FGC); (v) 23 June 2020, BCB now allows credit operations for financing working capital for companies with annual sales of up to BRL50 million contracted from 29 June to 31 December 2020 to be deducted from compulsory reserve requirements on saving deposits for a period of 3 years; the measure has maximum estimated potential increase to lending potential of BRL55.8 billion; (vi) 10 March 2021, BCB extended the temporary rate of 17% reserve requirmeent on time deposits to November 2021; it was originally set to expire in April 2021;

-(i) The central bank has intervened various times in the foreign exchange market since mid-February (both with spot and derivative contracts sales), by a total of nearly USD45 billion (10% of gross reserves) as of May 28; (ii) The central bank is resuming repo operations of Brazilian sovereign bonds denominated in US dollars, having released USD9 billion into the money market thus far.
+(i) The central bank has intervened various times in the foreign exchange market since mid-February (both with spot and derivative contracts sales), by a total of nearly USD45 billion (10% of gross reserves) as of 28 May 2020; (ii) The central bank is resuming repo operations of Brazilian sovereign bonds denominated in US dollars, having released USD9 billion into the money market thus far; (iii) 31 October 2020, BCB sold USD1.787 billion across 28 October and 30 October 2020 to keep BRL below BRL5.8 per USD, which it had crossed for the first time since May; (iv) The BCB's March traditional foreign exchange swap auctions maturing on December 1, 2020 totalled the equivalent of USD7.8 billion;

 |02C - Loan guarantees||BRL5,000,000,000||USD1,023,914,929||

-(i) June 2, Ministry of Ecoomy provides BRL5 billion immediately and up to BRL20 billion in loan guarantees available to financial agents that lend to small and medium sized enterprises.
+(i) 2 June 2020, Ministry of Economy provides BRL5 billion immediately and up to BRL20 billion in loan guarantees available to financial agents that lend to small and medium sized enterprises.

 |03 - Direct long-term lending info_outline|